-Skillet seasoned with oil for a natural, easy-release finish that improves with use.
-The skillet gets better and more flavorful with use over time.
-To keep delicate foods from sticking, wipe the product with a light coating of oil before cooking.
+Pre-Seasoned cast iron skillet does not require seasoning and has a natural, easy-release finish that improves with use.
+The skillet gets better and more flavourful with use over time.
+To keep delicate foods from sticking, wipe the product with a light coating of oil before cooking

 This product qualifies for free shipping